Time out in the monastery in Stams Abbey in Tyrol

 We spend the night in a monk's cell.
 The term “cell” is not really appropriate.
 I would almost call it a suite, albeit a simple one.
 Because each of us has two rooms available - a bedroom with a small bathroom.
 We also have a lounge with a desk and sitting area.
 There are no double rooms.
 So Petar and I are housed in two separate rooms.

 You can't book a break in the monastery like in a hotel.
 We see how Frater Lukas rejects a family from Holland who simply rings the doorbell at the monastery gate and wants to spend the night there.
 If you are planning such a stay, you can inquire via the website of the monastery.
 Brother Lukas will then get in touch with you and discuss everything else.
 To what extent you want to participate in monastery life is up to you.

-You need this if you want to hike in Stams Abbey
+You need this if you want to hike during a break in the monastery in Stams Abbey

 - Good walking boots are required so that you can enjoy your tours.

-- A light backpack is practical in which you put a jacket, a snack in der lunch box and take a bottle of water with you.
+- A light backpack is practical in which you put a jacket, a snack in the lunch box and take a bottle of water with you.
 For longer hikes we recommend one backpack.

 - A sun hat protects on the go, because you will be out in the sun a lot.